Evidence of the Singly Cabibbo Suppressed decay $\Lambda_c^+\to p\pi^0$

 The signal decays $\Lamcppi$ and $\Lamcpeta$ are searched for in the remaining objects recoiling against the ST $\Lamcm$ candidates.
 The selection criteria for charged tracks and photons are the same as those in the ST selection.
 The distance of the closest approach to the interaction point along the beam direction is required to be less than $10$ cm and $20$ cm for tight and loose tracks, respectively~\cite{Ablikim2022}.
 In addition, the corresponding distance perpendicular to the beam direction is required to be less than $1$ cm for a tight track.
 To suppress multi-track backgrounds, there must be only one tight track, identified as a proton, and no loose tracks.
 In order to eliminate noise created by $\bar{p}$ in the electromagnetic calorimeter (EMC), photons are required to be separated from $\bar{p}$ with an opening angle greater than $30^{\circ}$.
 To improve its purity, the photon candidates are further required to have their lateral moment in the range of $(0.05, 0.40)$ and have an $E_{3\times3}/E_{5\times5}$ greater than 0.85, where $E_{3\times3}$ ($E_{5\times5}$) is the shower energy summed over $3\times3$ ($5\times5$) group of crystals around the central seed crystal.
 Events with at least two photon candidates are kept for further analysis.

 The signal candidate is reconstructed with the selected proton and two photons.
-For those events with multiple candidates, only the one with the minimum energy difference $|\dE_{p2\gamma}| = |E_p+E_{\gamma 1}+E_{\gamma 2}-\Ebeam|$ is kept, where $E_p$ and $E_{\gamma 1/2}$ are the energies of the proton and two photons, respectively.
+For those events with multiple candidates (roughly 10\% of the total events), only the one with the minimum energy difference $|\dE_{p2\gamma}| = |E_p+E_{\gamma 1}+E_{\gamma 2}-\Ebeam|$ is kept, where $E_p$ and $E_{\gamma 1/2}$ are the energies of the proton and two photons, respectively.
 The criterion $-0.080<\dE_{p2\gamma}<0.035$~GeV, optimized by using the inclusive and signal MC samples, is applied to further suppress the background.

 A clear $\Lambda$ peak is observed in the invariant mass distribution of the proton from the signal side and a $\pim$ from the ST side.
 Thus, an event is rejected if the invariant mass of any such combination of $p$ and $\pim$ lies within (1.111, 1.121)~$\gevcc$.
 Similarly, an $\omega$ signal is seen in the invariant mass distribution of the $\piz$ from the signal side and $\pip\pim$ pairs from ST side.
 Events with an invariant mass of any such combination within (0.733, 0.833)~$\gevcc$ are also rejected.